 Insider Threat – people and the culture of security.

 The in depth workshop will consider the best models for an insider threat program and work through what may be the best approach for your agency and business.
 It will also examine the current Australian Standard 4811 Employment Screening which is to be reviewed for reissue to address “whole of work life assessment”.
 The Australian Standards Technical Committee for Security and Resilience will be leading this work and members will be in attendance.
 An outcome of the workshop will be a model plan transferable to your work place.

-Full program under development…..updates to follow in the new year.
+Full program under development…..updates to follow.

 Safeguarding Australia is the only high-level conference run by and for leading thinkers, policymakers and practitioners in the national security domain, working across whole-of-government at state and federal levels, including law enforcement and intelligence agencies, as well as engaging with corporate and private security practitioners and providers.

 Senior representatives from security, intelligence, military and law enforcement

 Leaders and practitioners in cyber security